-Room Reservations for School of Social Work Student Organizations
+Room Reservations for School of Social Work & CASC Student Organizations

-School of Social Work organizations registered as Sponsored Student Organizations (SSO) or Volunteer Student Organizations (VSO) with MSA and registered with OSS may utilize space in the School of Social Work.
-To make a request, students must send an email to studentroomrequests@umich.edu at least two weeks prior to the event.
-The request should include the following information:
+School of Social Work organizations as well as student organizations run by students pursuing the CASC minor may utilize space in the School of Social Work during open building hours.
+In order to use space these organizations must be registered as Sponsored Student Organizations (SSO) or Volunteer Student Organizations (VSO) with the Center for Campus Involvement and registered with the Office of Student Services in the School of Social Work.
+To make a request, students will need to login to the SSW Reservation System at least two weeks prior to the event.
+The following information will be required:

 - Purpose of the reservation

-- Time that the room is needed
+- Date and time that the room is needed

 - Number of people attending

-- Preferred Room

 - AV needs

-- Any other information that is pertinent to the room reservation.
+- Any other information that is pertinent to the room reservation

 Reservations will be assigned in order to allow the largest number of students to utilize the space as possible.
 Please email studentroomrequests@umich.edu at the earliest date possible if you need to cancel your reservation.
+Also, if you reconfigure the room, please return it to its original layout by the end of your reservation time.
+Please also be sure to clean up any food or waste generated by the group.